tiakavousi/MgicMusic_Infrastructure/README.md

 # MgicMusic_Infrastructure

-This project automates the deployment of a Dockerized application to AWS ECS using AWS CodeDeploy for continuous deployment.
+This project IS THE infrastructure and deployment of a Dockerized application to AWS EKS.
 The infrastructure is defined and managed using Terraform.

 related repository : MagicMusic [https://github.com/tiakavousi/MagicMusic.git](https://github.com/tiakavousi/MagicMusic.git)

-## Architecture

-The high-level architecture includes:

-- **Amazon ECS:** For running Docker containers.
-- **AWS CodeDeploy:** For deploying updates to the ECS service.
-- **Terraform:** For defining and provisioning the infrastructure.

 ## Prerequisites